Are you experiencing pain or stiffness in your fingers? Such pain or stiffness could represent symptoms of osteoarthritis.

 Surgical treatments for managing Heberden’s nodes and osteoarthritis generally involve:

 - joint reconstruction

-- joint fusion, which fuses the bone to the joint and reduces motion in the problem finger
+- joint fusion, which fuses the bone to the joint and reduces motion in your finger

-If you’re an older adult, your doctor will likely perform a differential diagnosis to determine if any co-occurring diseases are present.
+If you’re an older adult, your doctor will likely try to determine if you have another condition with similar symptoms.
 A combination of clinical history, physical examination, laboratory findings, and imaging techniques can help your doctor diagnose this condition.

 After diagnosis, your doctor will provide information about the disease and implement a treatment plan specifically for you.